 Selection, Adoption, and Removal of Curricular Materials

-Curriculum committees will generally be responsible for recommending textbooks and major instructional materials for consideration by the Board for curricular materialsthat are not covered by the State curriculum materials committee.
+Curriculum committees will be responsible for recommending textbooks and major instructional materials for consideration by the Board as curricular materials.
+This includes materials that are and are not covered by the State curriculum materials committee.
 Recommendations will be made to the Superintendent with a final decision being made by the Board.
 The function of the committee is to ensure that materials are selected in conformance with stated criteria and established District goals and objectives.

 For dual credit courses offered through institutions of higher education, the selection, adoption, and removal of curricular materials is handled by the provider.
 The District has no control over the selection, adoption and removal of curricular materials and it is the responsibility of the parent to have knowledge of and/or review such prior to student enrollment.